 The Mobile Fishing Permit Byelaw 2022 sets out that the Authority may charge a fee for a Permit in accordance with Section 156(4) Marine and Coastal Access Act 2009 (as amended).
 The exact cost of each Permit is not stated as a figure in the Byelaw; however, it has been established that a fee can only be charged to offset administration costs incurred by the Authority.
 The Authority (Byelaw and Permitting Sub-committee decision) have recommended an increase in fees from £20 to £40 for each Permit that can remain valid for a period of up to two years.
-Costs associated with the permit-based byelaw model include Officer time to cross check permit applications and the subsequent issuing of the permits to successful applicants.
+Costs associated with the permit-based byelaw model include Officer time to cross check permit applications and the subsequent issuing of the Permits to successful applicants.
 Other administration costs include printing of the permits and associated Annexes (charts) in hard copy format.
-The Byelaw provided the flexibility for the Authority to vary the cost of a permit however it is expected that the cost of the permits will remain at £40 until the next review of the Byelaw.
+The Byelaw provides the flexibility for the Authority to vary the cost of a Permit.
+Although the initial fee for a Permit will be set at £40 (valid for two years), the Authority is able to review the fee charged for each Permit during the lifetime of the Byelaw.
+It is envisaged that Policy will be developed to determine how a review of fees will be undertaken; however, any change in fees charged for a Permit will only reflect increases in administration costs which will be evidenced.